This post may contain affiliate links. Please see my disclosure policy for details.

 There are studies that even link this port with the tin port of Ictis mentioned by Posidonius in Ancient Greece!

 6. The island was gifted to the Benedictine Order by Edward the Confessor

-The history of St Michaels Mount as a religious area started around the 8th century when a tribe of Celtic pagan settlers were on the mount.
+The history of St Michaels Mount as a religious area started around the 8th century when a tribe of Celtic pagan settlers was on the mount.

-However, it wasn’t until a century later that the Benedictine priory and chapel was built and established for Bernard Le Bec.
+However, it wasn’t until a century later that the Benedictine priory and chapel were built and established for Bernard Le Bec.

 7. The mount was first seized by tricks!

 St Michaels Mount was long seen as a religious and holy place.
 However, its position off the coast and its great height meant it was an opportunity that was too good to resist.

 Many wanted to own the land as a defensive fortress here.
 So, Henry La Pomeray decided to do just that.
 But, he was incredibly sneaky about it.